NETNODEAG/nodehive-nextjs-minimal-starter/README.md

 The minimal starter is configured to support multiple languages.
 To enable this feature, follow these steps:

-Enable Translations for Content Types: Ensure that translations are enabled for all relevant content types in your application.

-Add Additional Languages: Add the additional languages you want to support.
+1. Add Additional Languages: Add the additional languages you want to support.
 Make sure to configure the language settings appropriately for each language.

-Configure Prefixes: Set up the URL prefixes for each language.
+2. Configure Prefixes: Set up the URL prefixes for each language.
 This step is crucial to ensure that your application's URLs are correctly routed based on the selected language.

+3. Enable Translations for Content Types: Ensure that translations are enabled for all relevant content types in your application.

 By following these steps, you will have a fully functional multilingual setup for your application.